nathants/bsv/readme.md

 note: column bytes are always followed by a single nullbyte: `\0`

 note: max is the maximum zero based index into the row, ie: `max = size(row) - 1`

+## non goals

+supporting hardware other than little endian.

+explicit types and schemas.

 ## testing methodology